+Don’t get tricked from this marijuana scam this 420!
 Many people still don’t have marijuana legalized where they live and are desperate to get it as people deal with mental health conditions, chronic pain, and illnesses across the country.
 Some people have even gone online to see if they could possibly get it delivered right to their doorstep, not realizing that it’s illegal in most states to do so.
-In the map below from Weedmaps, you will see which states sell weed recreationally, which states sell it medically, and which states still outlaw marijuana.
+In the map below from Disa, you will see which states sell weed recreationally, which states sell it medically, which states decriminalize marijuana, and which states still outlaw marijuana.
 Scammers know how desperate people are to get their hands on some cannabis where it is illegal, and have set up fake stores selling pot online to trick their victims.

 They then ask for an extra $80 for “insurance” and demand that you pay them the extra money.
 Once you do that, they continue to stall actually delivering the weed, making up excuses as to why the delivery keeps getting pushed back.
 If you try threatening to reverse your money order, they will turn the threat on you stating that they will contact the police for breaking the law.
 Once you reverse the money order, a scammer calls you on the phone pretending to be a police officer, scaring you into thinking that you’re going to be arrested.

 - Don’t purchase pot online from websites you haven’t heard of.
 Purchasing marijuana on reliable websites like Weedmaps is ok.
 However, it’s actually against the law in a lot of states to purchase marijuana online and have it delivered to your house.
 If there are websites you’ve never heard of that claim they can do such a thing, chances are they are already breaking the law so they will continue to disobey the law when they steal your money.

 - Don’t give anyone your personal information.
 They can use this information to commit identity fraud, which can be used to apply for credit cards and go onto your financial institution under your name.